ngocdoan/UPS-monitoring/Telegram_help.md

 5- Testing: You can test sending a message to the group with a curl:

-curl -X POST "https://api.telegram.org/botXXX:YYYY/sendMessage" -d "chat_id=-zzzzzzzzzz&text=my sample text" If you miss step 2, there would be no update for the group you are looking for.
+curl -X POST "https://api.telegram.org/botXXX:YYYY/sendMessage" -d "chat_id=-zzzzzzzzzz&text=my sample text"<br>
+If you miss step 2, there would be no update for the group you are looking for.
 Also if there are multiple groups, you can look for the group name in the response ("title":"group_name").

 Hope this helps.